Best of the Western Arctic: Canada and Greenland from Toronto

 - 100% financial protection.

 - 25,000+ trip reviews, with an average rating of 4.8 out of 5.

 - Read more reasons to book with Bookmundiless

-For any tour departures within 26 June 2022, full payment is required.
-For tours that depart later than 26 June 2022, a deposit is required to confirm this tour, and the remaining balance will be charged 29 days before trip departure.Travel Insurance
+For any tour departures within 05 September 2023, full payment is required.
+For tours that depart later than 05 September 2023, a deposit of 25% is required to confirm this tour, and the remaining balance will be charged 96 days before trip departure.Travel Insurance

 Best of the Western Arctic: Canada and Greenland from Toronto tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
 We recommend using World Nomads' travel insurance.Visa